-The Roman Guy offers a full refund on Group Tour cancellations made more than 72 hours prior to your tour taking place.
+The Roman Guy offers a full refund on Group Tour cancellations made more than 72 hours prior to the start time of your tour.
 Cancellations made within 72 hours of your tour taking place cannot be refunded but we will do our best to accommodate you on another tour or date, pending availability.

-The Roman Guy offers a full refund on Private Tour cancellations made more than 7 days prior to your tour taking place.
+The Roman Guy offers a full refund on Private Tour cancellations made more than 7 days prior to the start time of your tour.
 Cancellations made within 7 days of your tour taking place cannot be refunded but we will do our best to accommodate you on another tour or date, pending availability.

 4.95 / 5